-Seikel, J.A., Drumright, D.G., & King, D.W.
-(2016, 2019).
-Anatomy and Physiology for Speech, Language, and Hearing, 5th OR 6th edition, Plural Publishing.
+Additional course information is taken from Seikel, J.A., Drumright, D.G., & King, D.W.
+(2019).
+Anatomy and Physiology for Speech, Language, and Hearing, 6th edition, Plural Publishing.
+This textbook is not required to reduce the cost of the course.
+All relevant information will be provided by the instructor in the powerpoints and in files on Canvas.